 The outdoor areas don’t leave much to be desired either.

 The grounds of the 266 Michigan Road property also feature beautiful terraces and fountains, a tennis court, and a swimming pool that overlooks the pond.

-Meticulously designed by renowned landscape architects Doyle Herman Associates, the outdoor areas are in tune with the timeless elegance of the New Canaan estate.
+Meticulously designed by the renowned landscape architects at Doyle Herman Associates, the outdoor areas are in tune with the timeless elegance of the New Canaan estate.

 When we first covered the New Canaan house back in August 2022, it was listed with Cliff Smith and Todd David Miller of The Agency New Canaan, asking a whopping $15 million.